etiennebr/rstdocs/improc.rst

 Simple calculus with channels
 -----------------------------

-The application provides a simple and efficient way to perform band operations.
+The *BandMath* application provides a simple and efficient way to perform band operations.
 The command line application and the corresponding Monteverdi module (shown in the section [Band:sub:`m`\ ath module]) are based on the same standards.
 It computes a band wise operation according to a user defined mathematical expression.
 The following code computes the absolute difference between first bands of two images:

 ::